TheoThePerson/GnomeLama/README.md

 ## Features In Progress

 > [!Important]
-> This extention is still being worked on but now does work at a bacic level
+> This extention is still being worked on but now does work at a bacic level.
+Unfortunatly it doesn't work with gnome 47.
+> but it does work with 43

 - Basic message blobs like ChatGPT
 - Model selection functionality